 Additional information about the unit: Relationship to occupational standards SCD HSC 0043 - Take responsibility for the continuing professional development of yourself and others.
-Additional unit assessment requirements This unit must be assessed in accordance with Skills for Care and Development QCF Assessment Principles.
-Guidance for developing assessment arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Others could include:
+Additional unit assessment requirements This unit must be assessed in accordance with Skill Care and Development QCF Assessment Principles Guidance for developing assessment arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit Others could include: • team members and colleagues • other professionals.